wilsonmar/python-samples/README.md

 * endecode-protobuf.py encodes/decodes a comma-separated list so each word in front of a # prefix has a char count, like Protobuf does for gRPC.
 * it-media.py to create a database of IT movies and sort them by rating, year, or title.

+* logging.py to use the logging module to log messages to a file.
 * ml-metrics.py to use PyTorch & Scikit to generate metrics for Machine Learning.

 * num2words.py simply converts a number input to its word.